magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_understanding-vinaya.md

 However, it may be that I may cause one to die, such as when something crawls up my leg and I brush it off.
 Maybe it dies, but when I look into my mind there is no feeling of guilt.
 There is no wavering or doubt.
 Why?
-Because there was no intention. : intention is the essence of moral training.
+Because there was no intention. *Cetanāhaṃ bhikkhave sīlaṃ vadāmi*: intention is the essence of moral training.
 Looking at it in this way I see that there was no intentional killing.
 Sometimes while walking I may step on an insect and kill it.
 In the past, before I really understood, I would really suffer over things like that.
 I would think I had committed an offence.

 ‘What?
 There was no intention.’
 ‘There was no intention, but I wasn’t being careful enough!’
 I would go on like this, fretting and worrying.